Ultralight dark matter detection with levitated ferromagnets: Searching for ultralight DM

 where $\rho_\DM\approx0.3\,\mathrm{GeV/cm}^3$ is the local DM energy density~\cite{Evans:2018bqy}.
 The effective magnetic field in \eqref{Baxion} is then an AC field with frequency $f_a$ and amplitude

 Note that the monochromatic time dependence in \eqref{axwave} only applies on timescales shorter than the coherence time $t_\mathrm{coh}\sim c^2/f_av_\DM^2$.
-On longer timescales, the amplitude $a_0$ will vary stochastically~\cite{Foster_2018,Centers:2019dyn,Lisanti_2021,Blinov:2024jiz,Cheong:2024ose}.
-Equivalently, in frequency space, the AC signal will be peaked at $f_a$, but exhibit a linewidth $\sim10^{-6}f_a$.
+On longer timescales, the amplitude $a_0$ and gradient of the axion will vary stochastically~\cite{Foster_2018,Centers:2019dyn,Lisanti_2021,Blinov:2024jiz,Cheong:2024ose}. \footnote{If the integration time $t_\mathrm{int}$ of the experiment exceeds one day, then the direction of the gradient will also precess (in the frame of the experiment) due to the rotation of the Earth.
+Such effects must be accounted for in the data analysis (see e.g. \citeR{Fedderke_2021,Fedderke_2021analysis}), but will not affect the overall sensitivity of the setup.
+A similar effect will occur for the DPDM direction in the case of \secref{dark-photon}.} Equivalently, in frequency space, the AC signal will be peaked at $f_a$, but exhibit a linewidth $\sim10^{-6}f_a$.

 In the top left plot of \figref{projections}, we show the projected sensitivity of the setups described in \tabref{parameters} to an axion-electron coupling for $t_\mathrm{int}=1\,\mathrm{yr}$ of integration time.
-As shown in \appref{SNR}, the signal-to-noise (SNR) for a given setup is
+As shown in \appref{SNR}, the signal-to-noise ratio (SNR) for a given setup is

 where $B_{ae}$ is the amplitude in \eqref{axelectron_amplitude}, and the last factor accounts for the incoherence of the signal when $t_\mathrm{int}>t_\mathrm{coh}$.
 In all our projections, we set $\mathrm{SNR}=3$.
-In \figref{projections}, we show a number of existing constraints on $g_{ae}$, including: limits based on old comagnetometer data~\cite{Lee2023}; constraints on axion-mediated forces from a torsion pendulum experiment~\cite{terrano2015}; limits on solar axions from XENONnT electronic recoil data~\cite{Aprile_2022}; and constraints based on the brightness of the tip of the red-giant branch~\cite{Capozzi_2020}.
-Laboratory-based constraints (comagnetometers, torsion pendulum, and XENONnT) are shown in darker shades of grey, while astrophysical ones (tip of the red-giant branch) are shown in lighter shades. \figref{projections} shows that even an existing levitated ferromagnet setup can be competitive with the limits from comagnetometer or torsion pendulum experiments, while a future levitated or freefall setup can surpass all existing probes of an axion-electron coupling for $m_a\lesssim10^{-15}\,\mathrm{eV}$.
+In \figref{projections}, we show a number of existing constraints on $g_{ae}$, including the following: limits based on old comagnetometer data~\cite{Lee2023}, constraints on axion-mediated forces from a torsion pendulum experiment~\cite{terrano2015}, limits on solar axions from XENONnT electronic recoil data~\cite{Aprile_2022}, and constraints based on the brightness of the tip of the red-giant branch~\cite{Capozzi_2020}.
+Laboratory-based constraints (comagnetometers, torsion pendulum, and XENONnT) are shown in darker shades of gray, while astrophysical ones (tip of the red-giant branch) are shown in lighter shades. \figref{projections} shows that even an existing levitated ferromagnet setup can be competitive with the limits from comagnetometer or torsion pendulum experiments, while a future levitated or freefall setup can surpass all existing probes of an axion-electron coupling for $m_a\lesssim10^{-15}\,\mathrm{eV}$.